OllieBoyne/BlenderSynth/README.md

 ## Contributions and Projects

 This project is currently in Beta.
 Please let me know what new features you would like, or feel free to make a pull request!

-BlenderSynth has been used in research for foot reconstruction, see my other projects [FOUND](https://ollieboyne.com/FOUND) and [FOCUS](https://ollieboyne.com/FOCUS).
+BlenderSynth has been used in projects such as:

+- [FOUND](https://ollieboyne.com/FOUND) and [FOCUS](https://ollieboyne.com/FOCUS) - Synthetic foot datasets for 3D reconstruction.
+- [Sim4D](https://github.com/baegwangbin/sim4d) - Synthetic data for 4D Slam.

 If you use BlenderSynth for a project, please [contact me](https://ollieboyne.github.io) about it - I might include it in the documentation as a usage example!